Pediatrics Residency

 Care that extends beyond the hospital walls

 Here, being a pediatrician is more than a job, it is a calling.
-Our residents regularly volunteer at a free area clinic our former residency program director established to care for underserved children's medical needs, teach local students about online safety, attend the Texas Pediatric Society advocacy day at the Texas state capitol, volunteer at local pediatric camps, write news articles highlighting pediatric health and safety, and give news interviews on the local broadcast channel.
+Our residents regularly volunteer at a free area clinic our former residency program director established to care for underserved children's medical needs, teach local students about science and medicine at our local elementary schools, attend the Texas Pediatric Society advocacy day at the Texas state capitol, volunteer at local pediatric camps, and write news articles highlighting pediatric health and safety.

 • Care that extends beyond the hospital walls